QSAGE

 Inclusive Approach from the Outset

 It is also worth noting that a key feature of our lab’s approach to psychological science is to be as inclusive in our thinking and data collection as possible from the outset.
-Consequently, we approach each of the Big Three social categories from the most inclusive perspective possible.
+Consequently, we approach all of our quantitative work on gender and sexuality from the most inclusive perspective possible before designing measures, using existing measures, or collecting data.
 Our lab believes that starting from an inclusive place of theory and research is a hallmark of any useful scientific investigation.
 Unfortunately, the history of the life sciences is rife with examples of non-inclusive approaches to social phenomena, which tend to lead to under-developed understandings and roadblocks to scientific progress.

 The Importance of Philosophy of Science and Behavioral Measurement

 Dr. Charlotte Tate’s supporting area of doctoral training at the University of Oregon was in philosophy of science.
 Dr. Tate is therefore interested in making the philosophical assumptions supporting the conduct of psychological science plain and clear in her investigations.
-Accordingly, in addition to publications that concern empirical evaluations of predictions and theories using collected data and statistics, our lab also publishes what the field refers to as “review papers” that seek to further articulate the assumptions and biases that importantly, but often tacitly, underpin approaches to the Big Three social categories in psychological science.
-Notably, we often seek to publish these review papers ahead of doing empirical research in order to make clear the arc of our own research programs and allow others to participate in these approaches as well.
+Accordingly, in addition to publications that concern empirical evaluations of predictions and theories using collected data and statistics, our lab also publishes what the field refers to as “review papers” that seek to further articulate the assumptions and biases that importantly, but often tacitly, underpin approaches to gender and sexuality in psychological science.
+We often seek to publish these review papers ahead of doing empirical research in order to make clear the arc of our own research programs and allow others to participate in these approaches as well.
+These review papers additionally serve to strengthen the connection between qualitative and quantitative approaches by showing that the breadth of the former must be reflected in the latter.

 In terms of empirical research, our lab takes the abductive reasoning approach to conducting scientific inquiry, which was first articulated by philosopher-scientist Charles Sanders Peirce.
 Abductive reasoning can be contrasted with the popular hypothetico-deductive reasoning model in psychological science.
-Unlike the popular model of psychological science in which predictions are deduced from a relative complete theoretical model of that phenomenon, abductive logic requires scientists to reason to the best conclusions given the field’s current understanding (deductions) and the data at hand (inductions) (Peirce, 1992).
+The hypothetico-deductive model assumes that predictions are deduced from a relatively complete theoretical model of that phenomenon, while abductive logic requires scientists to reason to the best conclusions given the field’s current understanding (deductions) and the data at hand (inductions) (cf. Peirce, 1992).
 Concretely, researchers are able to sensibly predict some aspects of the phenomenon under empirical investigation but not others ahead of (or a priori to) conducting the study.
-The aspects that cannot be predicted or deduced given current scientific understanding are instead evaluated as relationships of interest in the results (see Tate, 2011, p.
+The aspects that cannot be predicted or deduced are, instead, evaluated as relationships of interest in the results (see, e.g., Tate, 2011, p.
 647, for a more detailed description).
 These empirically derived patterns can then form candidate replications and be used to create research theories that will eventually provide some deductive expectations about data patterns.
 The iterative interplay of induction and deduction is a cornerstone of the abductive approach.

 References: